sofillav/telco-data-pipeline/README.md

 - Surrogate Keys: Both customers and cities use surrogate keys (`customer_sk`, `city_sk`) for clean relational joins.

+- Credit score filtering: The `credit_score` field was cleaned by enforcing a valid range between 300 and 850.
+Values outside this range were set to null.
+Out of 5,000 records, only 46 entries had invalid credit scores, so this cleaning affects less than 1% of the data.
+This step ensures data quality and consistency for downstream analysis.

 - Age filtering: Age values were converted to integers.
 Values outside the range 0–110 were treated as invalid and set to null.
-The final dataset includes only reasonable adult ages (between 18–80).
+A total of 115 entries had invalid ages, and the final dataset includes only reasonable adult ages between 18 and 80.

+- Negative values filtering: fields such as `monthly_data_gb` and `monthly_bill_usd` are espected to be nonnegative numbers.are expected to contain non-negative numbers.
+Any values below zero were considered invalid and replaced with null.
+In total, fewer than 70 entries contained negative values across both fields.

 - Standardized text fields: Names, cities, operators, plan types, statuses, and device brands were all normalized via dbt macros.
 This included trimming spaces, fixing casing, and handling missing values consistently.
-Although fields like `first_name` and `last_name` are not directly required for business analysis, a lightweight normalization step was applied (removes digits, trims spaces, capitalizes the first letter of each word) to prepare them for potential future use cases (e.g., customer communications, segmentation, or deduplication).
+Although fields like `first_name` and `last_name` are not directly required for business analysis, a lightweight normalization step was applied (removes digits, trims spaces, capitalizes the first letter of each word) to prepare them for potential future use cases (e.g., customer communications or deduplication).

 #### Macros and Reusability